abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Implementing ICmsKitDbContext

-After running adding module command, you should see your migration files under the `Migrations` in the `EntityFrameworkCore` project.
+After running the add module command, you should see your migration files under the `Migrations` in the `EntityFrameworkCore` project.
 If it's empty please make sure whether to implement `IModuleDbContext` or not.
 Once implemented, the compiler should warn you to import your entities here.
 Now, you're ready to create your migration properly by using the following command line:

 ```powershell
 dotnet ef migrations add "InitialCmsKit"
 ```

-If you create your migrations properly, just you need to run the project.
+If you create your migrations properly, you just need to run the project.
 ABP Framework will handle it automatically.

 ```csharp
 [ConnectionStringName(ProductServiceDbProperties.ConnectionStringName)]